How to open a bank account in the UK

 • Multi-currency accounts from online specialists

-Specialist services include financial technology companies which are not banks but which are regulated in a similar way to banks - which means that for the services they offer they’re just as safe.
-These options tend to be cheaper and more flexible.
+Specialist services can be cheap and flexible, with digital account management services and cards for spending.
 Expat accounts from highstreet banks are usually aimed at high wealth individuals looking for a personal banking service.
-Let’s take a look at a few examples:
+Let's take a look at a few examples:

 Service